-Where Winds Meet Tier List for the Best Weapons
+Where Winds Meet Tier List for the Best Martial Arts

-The weapon system of Where Winds Meet is very elaborate, and rightfully so.
+The build system of Where Winds Meet is very elaborate, and rightfully so.
 Players can immerse themselves in the wuxia-stylized martial arts fueled world of WWM.
-Your playstyle can be influenced according to several factors, with the weapons of choice being a major one.
-All players can wield up to 2 different weapons, and can create unique strong builds.
+Your playstyle can be influenced according to several factors, with the martial arts of choice being a major one.
+All players can wield up to 2 different martial arts, each corresponding to distinct build paths.
 This tier list defines the strongest weapons martial arts to pair together in order to wreak havoc on those intending to disturb the peace.
 Check out the complete list below!

 S |